probcomp/gen-quickstart/README.md

 The notebooks walk you through programs that use Gen.
 Some notebooks also include exercises that expect you to write code or fill in written responses.

-These notebooks assumes an installation and familiarity with the [Julia programming language](https://julialang.org/).
+These notebooks assume some familiarity with the [Julia programming language](https://julialang.org/).
-The notebooks have been tested with Julia 1.0.

 For reference on Gen see: